julien6387/supvisors/docs/dashboard.rst

 ``RESTARTING``

     **Supvisors** is stopping all processes before commanding its own restart, i.e. the restart of all Supervisor instances.
-    Refer to the :ref:`stop_sequence` section for more details.
+    Refer to the :ref:`stopping_strategy` section for more details.

     The **Supvisors** :ref:`xml_rpc` is NOT available in this state.

 ``SHUTTING_DOWN``

     **Supvisors** is stopping all processes before commanding its own shutdown, i.e. the shutdown of all Supervisor instances.
-    Refer to the :ref:`stop_sequence` section for more details.
+    Refer to the :ref:`stopping_strategy` section for more details.

 ``SHUTDOWN``